What is Operating Profit Margin (OPM)?

 Operating Profit / Revenue X 100

-Just as market indices vary across industries, operating profit margin can never be related or constant among industries.
+Just as market indices vary across industries, OPM can never be related or constant among industries.
 It is important to state that the scale and size of the business have a role to play in operating profit margins.
-In small businesses like sole proprietorship and partnership, the operating profit margin is expected to be higher.
+In small businesses like sole proprietorship and partnership, the OPM is expected to be higher.
 These forms of businesses need to cover the high cost and make a reasonable profit.
 For large corporations, the high volume of sales makes it bearable when operating at a low operating profit margin.